apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 ### Download a Tarball

-We’ve built a tarball that contains everything you’ll need.
-You’ll find it [here](http://static.druid.io/artifacts/releases/druid-services-0.5.54-bin.tar.gz)
+We've built a tarball that contains everything you'll need.
+You'll find it [here](http://static.druid.io/artifacts/releases/druid-services-0.5.54-bin.tar.gz)
 Download this file to a directory of your choosing.

 You can extract the awesomeness within by issuing: